xingjunm/personal-academic-website/_pages/about.md

 	* ICLR 2020, AAAI 2020, KDD 2019, NeurIPS 2019.

 ------
-*For PhD applicants: funded PhD positions are available in our group on adversarial machine learning research.*
+*For PhD applicants: funded positions are available for 2020 in our group on adversarial machine learning research.
+Please directly contact <a href="http://people.eng.unimelb.edu.au/baileyj/" target="_blank">Prof. James Bailey</a>.*

-*For Unimelb students: I will be able to supervise several Master by Research students from semester 1, 2019, contact me if you are interested (**research only**).*
+* For Unimelb master students, contact me if you are:
+  1. familar with web skills: jave script, node.js, html, etc. (send me a demo)*
+  2. familar with machine learning and deep learning knowledge and tools such as pytorch, tensorflow, keras. (send me your academic transcript and some code).
 ------

 ### Contact Me: